helloprasanna/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - **Events** - Helps you to repsond to state changes in your AWS resources.
 - **Logs** - Helps you to aggregate, monitor and store logs.

+###CloudWatch agent

+Default monitoring allows monitoring CPU utilization, Network utilization, Disk performance, and Disk Reads/Writes.
+In case that you need to monitor the below items, you need to prepare a custom metric using a Perl or other shell script, as there are no ready to use metrics for these:

+1. Memory utilization
+2. disk swap utilization
+3. disk space utilization
+4. page file utilization
+5. log collection

+Take note that there is a multi-platform CloudWatch agent which can be installed on both Linux and Windows-based instances.
+You can use a single agent to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.

+###CloudWatch Logs Insights

+Amazon CloudWatch Logs Insights is an interactive, pay-as-you-go, and integrated log analytics capability for CloudWatch Logs.

 ## Placement Groups

 - A Clustered Placement Group can not span multiple Availibitity Zones.